firasm/conferencekit/content/chapter02_pre/venue.md

 - local protocols in hailing or booking taxis, tipping, etc.
 - how to pay, where to find schedules
 - hot to travel to/from airports, ports, trainstations
-- who to contact for further assistance
+- who to contact for further transportation assistance

 ## Parking